MicrosoftDocs/architecture-center/docs/example-scenario/forensics/index-content.md

 ### Workflow

 In the architecture, the production virtual machines are part of a spoke [Azure virtual network](/azure/virtual-network/virtual-networks-overview).
-Their disks are encrypted with [Azure Disk Encryption (ADE)](/azure/security/fundamentals/azure-disk-encryption-vms-vmss).
-The [Azure Key Vault](/azure/key-vault/general/overview) in the Production subscription stores the virtual machines' BitLocker encryption keys (BEKs).
+Their disks are encrypted with Azure Disk Encryption (ADE).
+For more information, see [Overview of managed disk encryption options](/azure/security/fundamentals/azure-disk-encryption-vms-vmss).
+The [Azure Key Vault](/azure/key-vault/general/overview) in the production subscription stores the virtual machines' BitLocker encryption keys (BEKs).

 > [!NOTE]
 > The scenario works for production virtual machines with unencrypted disks.